Skip to main content

 Limitations

-• Ray Tracing currently does not support transparency depth of more than one emitter/caster.
+• Ray Tracing currently does not support transparency depth of more than one caster.

-With Reflections - emitters with transparency will appear as the envmap reflection, ignoring emitters placed behind the first transparent object.
+With Reflections - casters with transparency will appear as the envmap reflection, ignoring casters placed behind the first transparent object.

 • Meshes are limited to 65k triangles, meshes exceeding this will not function properly in Ray Tracing.